 The next sauce we tried out was the Frank’s RedHot® Original Cayenne Pepper Sauce.
 We made a batch of Spicy Cabbage Soup for lunch one day and used Frank’s to kick up the flavor a little bit.
 It provided a good amount of heat to the dish without changing the flavor of the soup all that much.
 I will be posting the recipe for it next week so stop back by and check it out!

-The Original THICK™ Sauce is similar in flavor the the sauce used in our soup but it is thicker…better for dipping things in like wings or even French fries!
+The Original THICK™ Sauce is similar in flavor to the sauce used in our soup but it is thicker…better for dipping things in like wings or even French fries!
 You could put it on a burger, taco, chicken nugget…anywhere you want a little bit of heat!
+Since I fall low on Frank’s RedHot Scoville scale, I will be sticking to the milder sauces!

 Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
 She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
 She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.